 Hydro Majestic Hotel, Medlow Bath in the Blue Mountains

-Another historical hotel in the Blue Mountains is the famous Hydro Majestic Hotel that prides itself on its rich history and amazing location overlooking the Megalong Valley.
+Another historical hotel in the Blue Mountains is the famous Hydro Majestic Hotel which prides itself on its rich history and amazing location overlooking the Megalong Valley.
 The hotel offers high tea and dinner in its newly refurbished restaurants.
 The hotel is located between Katoomba and Blackheath.

 Enjoy light snacks and coffee at the Pavilion located adjacent to the main building of the Hydro Majestic.
 This location commands amazing views of the Megalong Valley.
 The Boiler Room, Salon Du and Wintergarden are restaurants on this amazing property.
 Enjoy high-tea on weekdays between 11 am - 3 pm at the Wintergarden.
 Read more